paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 148

-**Texto original:**
-A company has a data ingestion workflow that includes the following components:
-- An Amazon SNS topic that receives notifications about new data deliveries.
-- An AWS Lambda function that processes and stores the data.
-The ingestion workflow occasionally fails because of network connectivity issues.
-When failure occurs, the corresponding data is not ingested unless the company manually reruns the job.
-What should a solutions architect do to ensure that all notifications are eventually processed?

-**Tradução:**
 Uma empresa possui um fluxo de ingestão de dados com os seguintes componentes:
 - Um tópico Amazon SNS que recebe notificações sobre novas entregas de dados.
 - Uma função AWS Lambda que processa e armazena os dados.